 Although the debate is still on about the relationship between violent media content and aggression in children, one cannot miss the way children physically respond to such content.
 A lot of young children watching violent content tend to get startled easily or have nightmares or indulge in bedwetting.
 Older children experience increased heart rates and feel an adrenaline rush.

-The nature of cartoon shows and animated serials has changed a lot in the past decade, with many notable positive changes such as increased incorporation of traditional Indian cultural values.
+The nature of cartoon shows and animated serials has changed a lot in the past decade, with many notable positive changes such as the increased incorporation of traditional Indian cultural values.
 However, there still remain areas of concern that need to be discussed and deliberated upon to bring both parents and content creators on the same page.
 For instance, the concept of superheroes saving the day is still the theme of most popular cartoon serials.
 While the art of storytelling does give a certain degree of creative liberty to content creators, can little children differentiate reality from imagination?
-Also, no programme shows any age recommendation for viewers.
+Also, no program shows any age recommendation for viewers.

 "In my perspective, when it comes to entertainment, the story is very important.
 Yes, there are viewers of all ages who would love to watch something larger than life that breaks away from monotony.
 However, there must be a balance in the way content is presented, so that the entertainment value does not undermine the story," says Vijay, film director.

-Even if we ignore the lack of logic in programmes meant for children, we cannot overlook the fact that quite a few programmes feature bullying, physical violence and bad language.
-With continuous exposure to such content, the risk of children becoming desensitised to violence and suffering is high.
+Even if we ignore the lack of logic in programs meant for children, we cannot overlook the fact that quite a few programs feature bullying, physical violence, and bad language.
+With continuous exposure to such content, the risk of children becoming desensitized to violence and suffering is high.
 For instance, a child could be aware of the fact that a cartoon character is a figment of imagination, but he may be oblivious to the pain felt by a victim of bullying.
 Or, during a conflict, instead of reporting the incident to an adult, a child may resort to voicing insults or physical aggression.
 Parents should remember that influence of bad content on a child may not always be obvious but gets registered in his consciousness.
 For example, a child watching the protagonist eating ladoos and gaining strength may insist on eating more ladoos, thinking that it will make him strong as well.

-"The law of cinematography is common to all theatrical and television exhibits, but TV programmes come under self-censorship.
+"The law of cinematography is common to all theatrical and television exhibits, but TV programs come under self-censorship.
 What is appropriate and what is not appropriate for children is a very subjective matter that will change from one set of parents to another.
 Technology, in the form of TV, computer or tabs are introduced to children so that they don't get left behind; but, if this is affecting them negatively, then parents can always choose to limit or avoid such content by locking or unsubscribing to a particular channel or by cutting down screen time.
 In this case, the best practices should start from home," says Mr M Mathialagan, Regional Officer, CBFC (Central Board of Film Certification), Chennai.